 Check Out Your Campus Book Rentals

 Your university may have rental systems that allow you to borrow textbooks.
-This is a less expensive option than buying — but it does come with some limitations.
-You won’t be able to mark the textbook and will need to keep it free from damage, so if you’re the kind of student who processes their learning material by highlighting, underlining, or annotating, then this may not be the best option for you.
+It’s cheaper than buying but it does come with some limitations.
+You won’t be able to mark the textbook and will need to keep it free from damage.
+If you’re the kind of student who processes their learning material by highlighting, underlining, or annotating, this may not be the best option for you.

 Use Chegg to Find Digital and Physical Copies